Architectural Engineering BSAE

 About the Program

 The architectural engineering major prepares graduates for professional work in the analysis, design, construction, and operation of residential, commercial, institutional, and industrial buildings.
 The program develops engineers familiar with all aspects of safe and economical construction.
-Students study the principles of structural support and external cladding, building environmental systems, and project management and develop depth in at least one area.
+Students develop a depth of knowledge in at least one area while gaining an understanding of the principles of structural support and external cladding, building environmental systems and project management.

-The program integrates building disciplines, including coordination with architects, construction managers, civil, mechanical, and electrical engineers, and others.
-Students use computer-aided design tools to understand system interactions, perform analysis, design, scheduling, and cost analysis, and present their work.
+The program integrates building disciplines, including coordination with architects, construction managers, civil, mechanical, and electrical engineers and others.
+Students present their work and complete coursework using computer-aided design tools to understand system interactions, perform analysis, design, scheduling and cost analysis.

 Mission Statement

-The civil and architectural engineering faculty are responsible for delivering an outstanding curriculum that equips our graduates with the broad technical knowledge, design proficiency, professionalism, and communications skills required for them to make substantial contributions to society and to enjoy rewarding careers.
+The civil and architectural engineering faculty are responsible for delivering an outstanding curriculum that equips our graduates with the broad technical knowledge, design proficiency, professionalism and communications skills required for them to to enjoy rewarding careers and make substantial contributions to society.

 Program Educational Objectives